 Equipment

-All purpose flour - I usually use White Lily flour, but I know it's not available everywhere.
-All purpose works perfectly.
+• All-Purpose Flour - I usually use White Lily flour, but I know it's not available everywhere.
+Any brand of all purpose flour works perfectly.

 This is an easy recipe for tender buttermilk biscuits; there's nothing like hot biscuits fresh out of the oven, and these only take at most 25 minutes from start to stomach.